-- a list of key personnel, including the actual recovery team, who should be available during the recovery process; - a description of the responsibilities of each member of the recovery team and of all other County employees; - a plan as to how the County will continue operations until normal operations are re-established; this should include the use of alternative computer facilities and/or the use of manual procedures, a list of master operating schedules, and critical job schedules; - a list of materials the County needs to continue operations and how they will be obtained;
+- a list of key personnel, including the actual recovery team, who should be available during the recovery process; - a description of the responsibilities of each member of the recovery team and of all other County employees;

+• a plan as to how the County will continue operations until normal operations are re-established; this should include the use of alternative computer facilities and/or the use of manual procedures, a list of master operating schedules, and critical job schedules;

+• a list of materials the County needs to continue operations and how they will be obtained;

-- hardware configurations and minimum equipment requirements; - information relative to offsite backup storage facilities; - a list of vendor contracts; - identification of the space to be used; and - a schedule for developing and periodically reviewing and updating the plan.
+• hardware configurations and minimum equipment requirements;

+• information relative to offsite backup storage facilities;

+• a list of vendor contracts;

+• identification of the space to be used; and

+• a schedule for developing and periodically reviewing and updating the plan.

-Condition: While reviewing the Information Technology Department, we noted Houston County has an informal disaster recovery agreement with another county but does not have a formal disaster recovery plan.
+Condition: While reviewing information technology controls and procedures, we noted Houston County has an informal disaster recovery agreement with another county, but does not have a formal disaster recovery plan.

-Context: A disaster recovery plan would give greater assurance the County is prepared for a disaster or major computer breakdown.
+Context: A disaster recovery plan would give greater assurance that the County is prepared for a disaster or major computer breakdown.

-Effect: In the event a disaster occurred, the County could experience a delay in reporting of financial services to the public.
+Effect: In the event a disaster occurred, the County could experience a delay in providing services or reporting financial information to the public.

-Cause: The County indicated it is aware of the issue but has not had time to address the completion of a plan.
+Cause: The County indicated it was aware of the issue but has not had time to address the completion of a plan.